gia-uh/lingo/README.md

 bot.loop()
 ```

-That's it\!
+That's it!
 You now have a fully interactive chatbot.

 ```
 Name: Assistant